JustaKris/Donald-Trump-Rally-Speeches-NLP/docs/reference/configuration.md

 # Configuration Guide

-This project uses **Pydantic Settings** for type-safe, environment-based configuration.
-This is the industry-standard approach for modern Python applications, especially those deployed to cloud platforms like Azure.
+This project uses **Pydantic Settings v2** for type-safe configuration, combining YAML config files with environment variable overrides.
+This is a modern, cloud-friendly pattern that works well for local development and deployments on AWS or other platforms.

 ## Configuration Architecture

 ### Core Components

-1. **`src/config.py`** - Central configuration module with `Settings` class
+1. **`src/config/settings.py`** - Central configuration module with `Settings` class
+2. **YAML config files** in `configs/` (e.g., `configs/development.yaml`, `configs/production.yaml`)
-2. **`.env` file** - Environment variables for local/cloud deployment
+3. **`.env` file** - Environment variables for sensitive values and overrides
-3. **Validation** - Automatic type checking and validation via Pydantic
+4. **Validation** - Automatic type checking and validation via Pydantic

 ### Benefits